make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - The spectral test is a simple test for detecting hidden patterns in a sequence of pseudorandom numbers.
-- Here are the test plots
-  for the two random-looking sequences from our poll:
+- Here are the results of the spectral test for the sequences A and B:
 - ...reveal plots for each...
-- It's interesting to see how two pseudorandom sequences which appear equally random can actually have very different properties when displayed like this.
+- It's interesting to see how two sequences which appear equally random can actually have very different properties when displayed like this.